BogdanRivera/BogdanRivera/README.md

-<h2 align="left">Hi 👋!
+<p align="left">Hi 👋!
 My name is Bogdan, I'm mexican and I'm a Mechatronics Engineer, Data Scientist and Python developer.
 My hobbies are playing the saxophone and write music.
-I am looking for a job where I can apply my knowledge of database development and management to develop myself professionally as a data scientist, data engineer or software developer.</h2>
+I am looking for a job and collaboration projects where I can apply my knowledge of database development and management to develop myself professionally as a data scientist, data engineer or software developer.</p>

 ###